About the Fishery

 Even some of the Pools are named after the British Royal Family (Duchess Pool).
 The procession of anglers includes the Royals, Presidents, and celebrities (?).
 It is a rare day on the river when you do not find several overseas anglers.
 The region is particularly popular with Australian and American fishos.

-When the above characteristics are combined you will appreciate that the Tongariro is a world class trout fishery.
+When the physical environmental characteristics are combined you will appreciate that the Tongariro is a world class trout fishery.
 At TRM we are reminded of this every week when international anglers stay and enjoy this wonderful natural fishery.
 It is a miracle it has survived colonial civilisation and development such as hydro electricity schemes and there is now appropriate awareness as to its unique values and heritage with suitable management processes and controls in place to ensure it will continue beyond the 21st century.

 Once the importance as a trout habitat and nursery for Lake Taupo was relatively insignificant, as indicated by the development of the hydro electric power scheme in the 1960s affecting the flow for ever, but now the greater economic importance of tourism combined with the enhanced awareness of the natural environmental values, i.e. from TRM guests like you, should ensure the future restoration and management of a famous world class fishery to protect it forever.